MacCready Solar Challenger

-The Solar Challenger was a solar-powered electric aircraft designed by Paul MacCready's AeroVironment.
+The Solar Challenger was a solar-powered aircraft designed by Paul MacCready's AeroVironment.
 The aircraft was designed as an improvement on the Gossamer Penguin, which in turn was a solar-powered variant of the human-powered Gossamer Albatross.
 It was powered entirely by the photovoltaic cells on its wing and stabilizer, without even reserve batteries, and was the first such craft capable of long-distance flight.
 In 1981, it successfully completed a 163-mile (262 km) demonstration flight from France to England.